khalilof/Sud/bestpractice.md

 [DataCite documentation [external link]](https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/date/)

 * This field is recommended.
-* It is recommended to indicate date and time following the [W3C time and data formats [external link]](https://www.w3.org/TR/NOTE-datetime).
+* It is recommended to provide date and time according to the [W3C time and data formats [external link]](https://www.w3.org/TR/NOTE-datetime).
 If the time is specified always include the time zone.
 * Time periods can be specified by specifying the start date and the end date separated by a slash (/).
 * The following types should be filled-out by the data producer:
     * Collected: time range when the resource was arranged (not necessarily identical to the time range when the resource was created).
-    * Created: first version of a resource, cannot be identical with updated.
+    * Created: first version of a resource; must not be identical with updated.
-    * Updated: if the resource is a more recent version, cannot be identical with created.
+    * Updated: for a more recent version of the resource; must not be identical with created.
 * The following types are set by the publisher:
     * Submitted: point in time when the data were recieved by the data publisher.
-    * Accepted: point in time when the data publisher decides to publish the data.
+    * Accepted: point in time when the data publisher accepts the data for publication.
     * Issued: long format of the field [_publicationYear_](#5-publicationyear-m), point in time when a publisher publishes the data; should be set.
     * Available: only use in the context of embargo periods (this is not recommended).
     * Withdrawn: point in time when the publisher retracts the data publication.